 Your weight will fluctuate, give or take, one or two pounds every day.
 It is because you experience fluctuating levels of appetite and stress.
 Another factor may be the amount of physical exercise you did during the day.
 Losing a significant amount of weight when you are not trying to should not be taken for granted.
 Weight loss is an early symptom of a wide variety of serious medical conditions like diabetes and cancer.

 Just how significant is a significant weight loss?
-According to the study ," significant weight loss means five percent of your total body weight, in six months to a year.
-So, if you’re at 150 lbs. in January and went down to 140 lbs. in a few months without trying to lose weight, you may want to schedule a check-up.
+According to the study ," significant weight loss means five percent of your total body weight in six months to a year.
+So, if you’re 150 pounds in January and went down to 140 lbs. in a few months without trying to lose weight, you may want to schedule a check-up.

-If you find yourself waking up in the middle of the night, with your beddings and clothes drenched in perspiration, even if the AC is at full blast, you could be suffering from nocturnal hyperhidrosis or night sweats.
-This could be a symptom of many things—from the natural and slightly worrisome (like menopause and sleep apnea) to critical infections like tuberculosis, endocarditis (enlargement of the heart valve), or even cancer.
+If you find yourself waking up in the middle of the night, with your beddings and clothes drenched in sweat, even if the AC is on full blast, you could be suffering from nocturnal hyperhidrosis or night sweats.
+It could be a symptom of many things—from the natural and slightly worrisome (like menopause and sleep apnea) to critical infections like tuberculosis, endocarditis (enlargement of the heart valve), or even cancer.
 When you suffer from night sweats it could be nothing or it could be anything, so it’s best to see a doctor and get it sorted out as soon as possible.

 Of course, aside from these five, check for COVID-19 symptoms like fever, dry cough, tiredness, aches and pains, sore throat, diarrhea, loss of taste or smell, or skin rashes.
 Serious symptoms include difficulty breathing or shortness of breath, chest pain or pressure, and loss of speech or movement.
 If you have these symptoms, consult with a doctor right away.